-These 7 Foods Will Finally Help You Sleep Better
+7 Foods To Help You Sleep Well

-You can’t sleep?
-Then eat a banana.
-Its high potassium content can also help with calf cramps during the night.
-Plus, the fruit is packed with magnesium which is important for muscle relaxation and thus deeper sleep.
-Try drinking a glass of homemade banana milk before bedtime.
-The milk contains casein, a slow-release protein, which is also known as the “night-time protein” because it provides your body with protein for hours and prevents muscle loss while you sleep.
+Bananas are one of the most important foods for runners.
+Did you know they can help you sleep well if you consume them regularly?
+The high potassium content can also help with calf cramps during the night.
+Plus, the fruit is packed with magnesium which is important for muscle relaxation and thus deeper sleep.(3) Try drinking a glass of homemade banana milk before bedtime.
+The milk contains casein, a slow-release protein, which is also known as the “night-time protein” because it provides your body with protein for hours and prevents muscle loss while you sleep.(4)

 2. Herbal tea

 You have probably heard that herbal tea is supposed to help you sleep.
 But what kinds are best for making you sleepy?
 Chamomile tea has long been used to treat sleeping disorders.
-Researchers believe that its soothing effect is probably due to the flavonoid apigenin, a secondary metabolite.
-Lavender, valerian and mint teas are also known to relax the body.
+Researchers believe that its soothing effect is probably due to the flavonoid apigenin, a secondary metabolite.(5) Lavender, valerian, and mint teas are also known to relax the body.

-But don’t drink black tea or green tea right before bed because they are stimulants and will keep you awake.
+Stay away from black tea or green tea right before bed because they are stimulants and will keep you awake.

 3. Pumpkin seeds

-It may come as a surprise, but cherries make for good bedtime treats.
+It may come as a surprise, but cherries are one of the foods that promote sleep.
 Drinking 1 glass (250ml/ 16oz) of cherry juice before bed can increase the melatonin levels in your blood.
-This then improves the quality of your sleep.
-The hormone melatonin regulates your sleep-wake cycle (circadian rhythm).
+This then improves the quality of your sleep.(7) The hormone melatonin regulates your sleep-wake cycle (circadian rhythm).

 Fresh cherries can also have this effect.
 If the seasonal fruit is not available, then just snack on some dried cherries between meals.

-6. (Sweet) potatoes
+6. (Sweet) Potatoes

 Potatoes and sweet potatoes are not only valuable sources of complex carbohydrates, but they are also rich in potassium.
 This mineral can help you relax in the evening, thus improving the quality of your sleep.

 A cup of cocoa before bed can work wonders, especially on cold fall and winter days.
-It not only warms you from inside, but it also makes you sleepy.
+It not only warms you from the inside, but it also makes you sleepy.
 Why?
 Because of the tryptophan found in unsweetened cocoa powder.
 You can heighten the effect of the cocoa by adding a little almond milk, which also contains tryptophan.
 This essential amino acid helps stabilize the body’s serotonin levels.
-A shortage of serotonin, on the other hand, can lead to sleep disorders.
+A shortage of serotonin, on the other hand, can lead to sleep disorders.(8)